How Much Does MRI Tech School Cost?

 - Over 9 months of clinical: $300 × 36 weeks = $10,800 in lost wages

 That $10,800 isn’t on any tuition statement, but it’s real money.
+Understanding the full timeline of MRI training helps you estimate this cost accurately.

 Why Time Cost Matters for Program Comparison